Introduction

 Prevent Damage:

-Be cautious not to over-tighten the spark plug.
-Over-tightening can damage the threads of the cylinder head and the spark plug itself, which could lead to issues during the next spark plug change.
+Be careful not to over-tighten the spark plug.
+Doing so can damage the cylinder head threads and the spark plug, which could lead to issues later on.

-If available, using a torque wrench set to the manufacturer’s recommended torque specification can ensure you are applying the correct amount of force.
+If you can, use a torque wrench set to the manufacturer’s recommended torque to apply just the right amount of force.

 Confirm Proper Installation